Feeding The Rat

-Feeding the Rat Is a book authored by Al Alvarez, the text explores a central theme of the psychological drive to climb mountains.
-In this book, Al Alvarez frequently relates the philosophy and biographical stories of his companion Mo Anthoine to convey the emotional range that can be experienced in a life of mountaineering.
-Mo was a passionate climber who has been described as equal in skill to more famous mountaineers of the era such as, Chris Bonington, or Doug Scott.
+Feeding the Rat Is a book authored by Al Alvarez.
+The text explores a central theme of the psychological drive to climb mountains.
+In this book, Al Alvarez frequently relates the biographical stories and philosophy of his companion Mo Anthoine to convey the emotional range that can be experienced in a life of mountaineering.
+Mo was a passionate climber, and has been described as equal in skill to more famous mountaineers of the era such as Chris Bonington or Doug Scott.

 Summary

 The overall focus is on mountaineering adventures with a philosophical air.
-In Feeding the Rat, Al Alvarez discusses the emotions at the heart of climbing and how a deeper knowledge of the self can be gained through suffering, strife, and challenge.
+In Feeding the Rat, Al Alvarez discusses the emotions at the heart of climbing and how deeper knowledge of the self can be gained through suffering, strife, and challenge.
 The author leads the reader through a dissection of the spiritual and soulful elements within the sport of mountaineering.
-Comedic relief is dispersed almost as widely as loose strands are in a frayed rope––there some big falls described in its chapters, such as the ill-fated Ogre mountain expedition.
+The text doesn't just focus on positive climbing experiences; there are also some big falls described in its chapters, such as the ill-fated Ogre mountain expedition.

-Structurally, the chapters are not always thematically connected and aren't always about mountaineering which adds a sprinkling of the unexpected, in this sense, the Feeding the Rat breaks from the traditional style of mountaineering books of the period which tended to keep an unwavering focus on expedition experience.
-Feeding the Rat doesn't solely focus on mountaineering it also delves into home improvement, running a business making and selling outdoor equipment, as well as, touching on the bonds of friendship.
+Structurally, the chapters are not thematically connected and aren't always about mountaineering.
+In this sense, Feeding the Rat breaks from the traditional style of mountaineering books of the period, which tended to keep an unwavering focus on expedition experience.
+In addition to mountaineering, the book also delves into home improvement, running a business making and selling outdoor equipment, and even the bonds of friendship.